Hummingbird Ear Tubes for Children

 “Couldn’t have been more amazed at how quick this procedure was.
 This has been a true life saver.”

-Indications For Use: The Hummingbird® Tympanostomy Tube System (HTTS) is intended to deliver a tympanostomy tube (also referred to as a ventilation tube) through the tympanic membrane of the patient and is indicated to be used in office settings for children 6-24 months old.
+Indications For Use: The Hummingbird® Tympanostomy Tube System (HTTS) is intended to deliver a tympanostomy tube (also referred to as a ventilation tube) through the tympanic membrane of the patient and is indicated to be used in office settings for children 6 months and older.

 ¹ Source: FDA Drug Safety Communication, 12-14-2016, FDA review results in new warnings about using general anesthetics and sedation drugs in young children and pregnant women